kc-z-e-n/PopcornTogether/README.md

 This addresses the user concern we have identified
 > As a user who wants to see what my friends are watching, I want to add them to my friends list to keep track and stay connected with them.

+Note: future extension can involve an auto filter function or a separate page to instantly show users movies they have in common in both lists, this could be an add on to the current browsing feature users have.

 ### Watch Statistics
 Core feature